georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

-Designed for use with MJBOTS Moteus motors using an fdcanusb.
+Designed for use with an MJBOTS moteus controller using an fdcanusb.

 Caution: This program allows a sequence of user programmed motor movements to be run in cycles.
 It is the users responsibility to insure safety so no damage can occur.
 Remove all obstructions, and run at 1 cycle at first to insure safety.